Kaṭhina: Origins

 Kaṭhina (or Kaṭina) is a Pali word referring to the wooden frame used to measure the length and width by which the robes of Buddhist monks are cut.
 As the legend goes, thirty bhikkhus were journeying with the intention of spending Vassa with Gautama Buddha.
 However, the rains began before they reached their destination and they had to stop at Saketa.
 According to Buddha's guidelines for Vassa, mendicant monks shouldn't travel during the rainy season as they may unintentionally harm crops and/or insects during their journey.
 As such, the monks had to stop.

 The bhikkhus passed their time together without conflict and practising Dhamma so afterwards, the Buddha rewarded the monks by demonstrating a way to practice sharing and generosity.
 A lay disciple had previously donated pieces of cloth to the Buddha, so the Buddha now gave the pieces to the group of monks and told them to make it into a robe and then offer it as a gift to one of them.
 A frame, called a Kathina, was used to hold the pieces while they were being made into one robe.

+Chaturmasya (चातुर्मास्य; Pali: Catumāsa), also rendered Chāturmāsa, is a similar holy period of four months in Hinduism, beginning on Shayani Ekadashi (June-July) and ending on Prabodhini Ekadashi (October-November).
+This period also coincides with the monsoon season in India.